What is Full Truckload Freight Shipping?

 Truckload shipping refers to moving enough freight to fill an entire trailer or intermodal container.
-The confusion can creep in with the acronyms.
+The confusion can creep in with the acronyms in all freight terminology.
 Here's how to keep them straight:

 - If your freight fills the entire truck and/or is the only item on a truck, it's FTL.

 - If it's packed on a truck with other shippers' freight, it's LTL.